lchen001/LLMDrift/README.md

 ## 📣 Updates & Changelog

-### 🔹 [2023.08.01] - Added Tasks & Expanded Queries & Analysis
+### 🔹 2023.08.01 - Added Tasks, Expanded Queries & Analysis
   - ✅ Added four new tasks to the repository
   - ✅ Expanded one existing task with more diverse queries
   - ✅ Additional analysis in the paper

-### 🔹 [2023.07.18] - Initial Release
+### 🔹 2023.07.18 - Initial Release
-- ✅ The project is now live!
+  -✅ The project is now live!

 ## 🎯 Reference